MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/migrate-record-routing-config-using-solutions.md

 5. Use the Configuration Migration tool, select the option to import data, and then select the compressed file.

-For sample schema to get all the required records, see [Sample schema for record queues step 2](https://github.com/microsoft/Dynamics365-Apps-Samples/blob/master/customer-service/unified-routing-sample-schemas/Sample%20schema%20for%20unified%20routing%20record%20queues%20step%202.xml).
+For sample schema to get all the required records, go to [Sample schema for record queues step 2](https://github.com/microsoft/Dynamics365-Apps-Samples/blob/master/customer-service/unified-routing-sample-schemas/Sample%20schema%20for%20unified%20routing%20record%20queues%20step%202.xml).

 ### FetchXML for queues